priyavrat-misra/personal-website/content/blog/structs-i.md

 ```

 #### Initializing from a Struct
-Let's say we have a struct and we want to initialize another struct with the same values, _C++_ provides a rather intuitive way to do so without the need of explicit initialization of each member.
-It can be as straightforward as using `operator=`, which is also know as _copy initialization_.
+Let's say we have a struct, and we want to initialize another struct with the same values.
+Lucky for us, C++ makes it pretty intuitive to do so without manually initializing each member.
+All it takes is `operator=`, also known as _copy initialization_.
 ```cpp
 struct Node {
     int val;